taylorhxu/taylorhxu.github.io/_posts/2014-10-15-welcome-one-and-all.md

 1. Let’s be honest, I am a student, I don’t want to pay for the hosting.
 Why do I want to pay around £100 per year just for hosting somewhere.

 2. Jekyll allows [markdown](https://medium.com/@taylorhxu/markdown-for-dummies-a24e982b8e85).
 I am writing this post using markdown, how wonderful it is.
-I know WordPress allows markdown as well( only started recently, if I remember correctly), but I am just fed up with all those plugins and updates.
+I know WordPress allows markdown as well (started early 2014, if I remember correctly), but I am just fed up with all those plugins and updates.

 3. Github offers free hosting.
 Link back to my first point, I can surely afford £10 for the domain.
 And also I can have version control with Github, sweet.

+4. Loading speed.
+Jekyll is the winner.

 ### Plan(s)
 1. So my plans from now on is posting more frequently here, writing blog posts is also a good way to learn coding.